What Is a Rain Barrel?

 - When installing a rain barrel you will need to choose a location near a downspout.
 The ground should be level.
 For a rain barrel to drain well, it needs to be elevated.
 Paver blocks can be added as a base to raise the barrel off the ground.
 This will give the water an extra push from gravity and will give you enough room so that you can place a watering can or bucket beneath the spigot.

 - A roof collects a lot of water.
 A roof that is 1,000 sq. ft. in size collects about 625 gallons of water for every inch of rain that falls.
-Use the Rainfall Harvest Calculator to determine how much water the roof of your house might yield.
+Use this rainwater collection calculator to determine how much water the roof of your house might yield.
 Depending on the size of your roof, it might be worthwhile to connect a series of barrels to collect more water.

 - You’ll want to have a debris screen to filter out leaves, pine needles and other debris.
 If you don’t filter out this debris, it will accumulate at the bottom of the tank and may clog up the outflow.
 A well-fitting lid is also important to protect children and prevent mosquitoes from breeding in the water.